I’m an edge-of-the-brownie kinda gal.

 - 1/2 cup mini semisweet chocolate chips

-Preheat oven to 375 F. Grease and flour a 12-cup muffin tin.
+- Preheat oven to 375 F. Grease and flour a 12-cup muffin tin or line with paper muffin tin liners.
 Set aside.
 Make sure you really grease the muffin tin so that the brownies don't stick.

 - Melt chocolate and butter in a heavy saucepan over low heat, stirring constantly until melted and well-combined.

 - Remove from heat, and set aside.

 - In the bowl of a stand mixer, beat the eggs, sugars, vanilla, and salt on high speed 5 minutes, or until the batter is thick and creamy.

 - Reduce the speed to low, and mix in the melted chocolate until well-combined.

 - Stir in flour and cocoa powder just until combined.

 - Add nuts, if using, and chocolate chips.
 Stir in to combine.
 The batter should be the consistency of a thick brownie batter at this point.

 - Divide batter among muffin cups.
 They should be about 3/4 full.